-Looking back at this trade, I would now be $1400 up if I had not sold so soon.
-Here is the thing with the market, things take time and the real gains will come with a long-term plan.
+Looking back at this trade, I would now be $1,400 up if I had not sold so soon.
+Here is the thing with the market, things take time and the real gains will come with a long-term strategy.
 If you’re wondering what makes a good retirement plan, learn from my experience.

 I have since learned a lot about the ups and downs of the market and now solely invest in index funds to diversify risk and take a long-term approach to investing.
 Selecting individual stocks was just too much of a gamble for me.
 Even the professionals cannot beat the index over the long-term.

 Nearly 89% of actively managed funds underperformed their benchmarks over the past five years and 82% did the same over the last decade, S&P said.
 CNNMoney.

 When young adults like me are thinking of investing for the next 50 years or so, missing out on a few basis points can really hurt down the line.
 Not only is it statistically improbable that actively managed funds beat the market but they also charge a lot more fees.

 Over time, the 1 or 2 percent fee charged by money managers really compounds into large sums.
 For example, if we compare a passive index fund with a 0.15% management fee to a 1% management fee active fund; paying that 0.85% difference would have diminished your earnings by 20% over the next 20 years.

 Bottom line: Simply invest in total market index funds and at a certain point, we can simply coast and relax.

 How Much Do You Need to Save for Retirement?

 We do not all need 1 million dollars to be happy and isn’t this the ultimate goal; to be happy?
 At some point, your savings will be enough to support your basic expenses many options will come to you.